 US trade secretary seeks more business with Poland

-Pritzker told a meeting of Polish and U.S. businessmen that bilateral business is below its potential.
-Poland is currently only America's 54th largest trading partner, even though its economy ranks among the world's top 25.
+Pritzker told a meeting of Polish and U.S. businessmen on Monday that bilateral business is below its potential.
 U.S. companies have invested some $30 billion in Poland since the early 1990s.

-She named infrastructure, green building, technology and transport, defense, energy security and IT as "areas of opportunity."
+She named infrastructure, building, technology, defense, energy and IT as "areas of opportunity."

-Poland is keen to boost its developing economy through cooperation in innovative technologies, but also in the food and farming products sector.
-As a member of the European Union, Poland is part of negotiations on a free trade agreement with the U.S. Those talks could take months, if not years, to be completed, however.
+Poland is keen to boost its developing economy.
+As a member of the European Union, it is part of negotiations on a free trade agreement with the U.S.

-Pritzker arrived from Ukraine, where she discussed steps that the government should take to develop business with the U.S. She said Ukraine should aim to attract foreign companies by making the economy more efficient and reducing corruption, among other things.
+Pritzker arrived from Ukraine, where she discussed steps that the government should take in order to develop business with the U.S.